 With its strategic alliance with the Julich Supercomputer Center (JSC), Europe’s largest computational facility that leads PRACE and its founding agreement with the National Super-computing Center (NCSA) of the University of Illinois, CaSToRC is ideally positioned to assume a leading role for computational science and engineering.
 CaSToRC brings the high-level expertise of JSC and NCSA to Cyprus and the region, and acts as a portal to their high-end resources that include some of the most powerful computers in the world.
 The EU views this role very positively, as manifested by the funding that has been granted to the Center.

 The creation of a National Computational Center with an infrastructure of regional significance is a landmark not only for CaSToRC and CyI, but also for the whole of Cyprus.

 Cy-Tera: A Multi-Teraflops Computing Facility for Science and Technology in Cyprus

-The Cy-Tera project aims at creating a research facility including a high-performance computing (HPC) infrastructure supporting cutting-edge scientific applications, with associated user support and computational science research and training programs.
-The Cy-Tera facility will be the first HPC facility at multi-Tflops level in Cyprus, serving the needs of the Cyprus Institute (CyI) and its partners for frontier research applications in many fields of great scientific and/or societal importance.
-It will provide the initial funding for the infrastructure of the Computation-based Science and Technology Research Center (CaSToRC).
+The aim of the Cy-Tera project was to create a research facility including a high-performance computing (HPC) infrastructure supporting cutting-edge scientific applications, with associated user support and computational science research and training programs.
+The Cy-Tera facility is the first HPC facility at multi-Tflops level in Cyprus, serving the needs of the Cyprus Institute (CyI) and its partners for frontier research applications in many fields of great scientific and/or societal importance.
+The Cy-Tera project provided the initial funding for the infrastructure of the Computation-based Science and Technology Research Center (CaSToRC).

 - Provide physical building infrastructure to host a high performance computing (HPC) facility